syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ## Drag and Drop

 The appointment time can be modified through the drag and drop behaviour, by dragging and dropping it to the new location, so that the start time and end time of the appointment gets changed automatically.
-We can enable/disable the drag and drop functionality through the `allowDragDrop` property.
+We can enable/disable the drag and drop functionality through the `allowDragAndDrop` property.
 By default, it is set to `true`.

 {% highlight html %}